-6. What are the rules relating to the form, content and administration of such consent?
+7. What are the rules relating to the form, content and administration of such consent?
 For instance, can consent be implied, incorporated into a broader document (such as a terms of service) or bundled with other matters (such as consents for multiple processing operations)?

-The Data Protection Law does not specify rules relating to the form of the consent, but it must leave no doubt regarding the data subject's intent to consent (i.e: in the case of the obtention of data subject's electronically, the consent may be sufficient if it meets all the requirements set by Data Protection Law).
+The CNDP requires the consent to be specific to each processing and to leave no doubt with regards to the data subject's intent to consent (i.e., the obtention of data subject's consent electronically may be sufficient if it meets all the requirements set by Data Protection Law and by the CNDP).